What is the best property management software for your rental properties?

 If you’re more experienced or are managing a large number of properties, whether you’re part of a team at a property management firm or on your own, chances are you’ll find QuickBooks limiting in what it can do.

-For now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.
+Now, let’s dive into step-by-step instructions for using QuickBooks for essential property management accounting functions, including setting up your property and tenants and recording transactions in QuickBooks.

-You can use these same steps with slight modifications (or omissions), though, if you’re managing your own properties.
+Property owners or managers can use these same steps with slight modifications (or omissions), though, if you’re managing your own properties.

 The first and most important thing to get right in QuickBooks is to make sure you set up two separate company files: